Elitearcanist/sdr-setup/docs/source/tools/soapySDR.rst

     sudo ldconfig #needed on debian systems
     SoapySDRUtil --info

-If the :code:`SoapySDRUtil --info` produced an output like shown below then the installation is complete!
+If the command :code:`SoapySDRUtil --info` produced an output like shown below then the installation is complete!

 .. code-block:: console